 |U-3014||17 Dec 1944||3 May 1945||No war patrols|

 Karl-Heinz Marbach began his naval career in April 1937.
 He served for some months in 1939 on the light cruisers Leipzig and Nürnberg.
-Before he transferred to the U-boat force in autumn 1940, he spent a year in a staff position.
+Before transferring to the U-boat force in autumn 1940, he spent a year in a staff position.

-After his U-boat training he was assigned to U-101, commanded by Kptlt.
-Ernst Mengersen.
-From March to November 1941 Marbach made three patrols on U-101, during which Mengersen sank three ships.
-He left U-101 in February 1942.
+After U-boat training he was assigned to U-101 (Ernst Mengersen).
+Marbach was aboard U-101 from March to November 1941, during which Mengersen sank three ships.
+Marbach took command of her himself for a month, leaving in February 1942.

-After a short commander training course, Marbach was promoted to commanding the school boats U-28 and U-29 for over six months.
-In December 1942 he commissioned the Type VIIC U-953.
+After a short commander training course, Marbach was given command of school boats U-28 and U-29.
+In December 1942 he commissioned the type VIIC U-boat U-953.
 After seven patrols he was awarded the Knights Cross for acts of bravery.

-He was in Berlin to receive his decoration from the BdU (Commander in Chief Uboats), when US troops encircled the U-boat base at Brest.
+While he was in Berlin to receive his decoration from the BdU (Commander in Chief U-boats), US troops encircled the U-boat base at Brest.
 Oblt.
-Herbert A. Werner then took over U-953 and Marbach went to the AG Weser shipyard in Bremen to commission one of the new Type XXI Elektro boats.
+Herbert A. Werner took command of U-953, while Marbach went to the AG Weser shipyard in Bremen to commission one of the new type XXI Elektro U-boat Elektro boats.

 He commissioned U-3014 in December 1944, but the boat never saw active service, and he scuttled her on 3 May.
-After Germany surrendered on 7 May he became a POW and remained so until February 1948, being among the last U-boat men to be released.
+Following the German surrender in May 1945, he remained a POW until February 1948, being among the last U-boat men to be released.

-After the war he joined the post-war German Navy, Bundesmarine, and later retired as Korvettenkapitän.
+After the war he joined the Bundesmarine (Federal German Navy), and later retired as Korvettenkapitän (Lieutenant Commander).

-Karl-Heinz Marbach wrote about his time in the U-boat force in Von Kolberg über La Rochelle nach Berlin (From Kolberg via La Rochelle to Berlin).
+Karl-Heinz Marbach wrote about his service in U-boats in Von Kolberg über La Rochelle nach Berlin (From Kolberg via La Rochelle to Berlin).